Galactic-Infrastructure/galackboard/README.md

   scope won't be configured; you have to do this while the VM is stopped.
-  On any other kind of machine, download the service account key json file, put it somewhere nobody:nogroup can read it, and set GOOGLE_APPLICATION_CREDENTIALS=$(path to file) in `/etc/codex-common.env`.
+  On any other kind of machine, download the service account key json file, put it somewhere nobody:nogroup can read it, and set `GOOGLE_APPLICATION_CREDENTIALS=${path_to_file}` in `/etc/codex-common.env`.
-  If this is a shared machine, you can change the user the blackboard runs as by editing /etc/systemd/system/codex@.service and /etc/systemd/system/codex-batch.service so the file can be owned by root.
+  If this is a shared machine, you can change the user the blackboard runs as by editing `/etc/systemd/system/codex@.service` and `/etc/systemd/system/codex-batch.service` so the file can be owned by root.
 * Letting users upload files to the drive folders requires Google Picker credentials.
-Get some from https://console.developers.google.com/start/api?id=picker&credential=client_key and add a `picker` key to the METEOR_SETTING json object in `/etc/codex-common.env`.
+Get some from https://console.developers.google.com/start/api?id=picker&credential=client_key and add a `picker` key to the `METEOR_SETTINGS` json object in `/etc/codex-common.env`.
-* Scraping twitter requires creating a twitter application at app.twitter.com.
+* Scraping twitter requires creating a twitter application at https://app.twitter.com.
 You may want to create a burner twitter account, since you have to give the app read/write access to the twitter account to use the streaming API.
 These credentials go in `/etc/codex-batch.env`.
 * Scraping email requires putting a login and password in `/env/codex-batch.env`.
 The other settings are documented there.